cap-java/sdm/README.md

          - name: sdm-di-instance
     ```

-5. To allow the application to upload large files, add the following variables in mta.yaml under properties of srv module.
+5. To allow the application to upload large files, add the connection and request timeouts in mta.yaml under properties of srv module.
 Refer the following example from a sample Bookshop app.

    ```yaml
    modules: